If you miss August's Super Blue Moon, you'll have to wait 9 years for your next chance

 The second show is a rare blue supermoon

-While a supermoon references the moon's orbit in relation to Earth, a blue moon has to do with frequency, referring to when there's a second full moon in a single calendar month, NASA says.
-It's also used to describe the third of four full moons in an astrological season.
+While the term "supermoon" references the moon's orbit in relation to Earth, a blue moon has to do with frequency, referring to when there's a second full moon in a single calendar month, NASA says.
+"Blue moon" is also used to describe the third of four full moons in an astrological season.

 The moon takes 27.3 days to orbit the Earth, but because of how the sun's light hits the satellite, it takes 29.5 days to complete its lunar cycle from one new moon to the next.

 The term "once in a blue moon" is an idiom used to describe a rare but nonetheless recurring event.
-But according to NASA they're not actually all that rare, recurring every two-and-a-half years or so.
+But according to NASA, blue moons aren't actually all that rare, recurring every two and a half years or so.

 A blue supermoon, however, happens far less frequently.
 According to the website Time and Date, the last blue supermoon was in December 2009, and the next one won't be until August 2032.

 This year's blue supermoon will peak at 9:36 p.m.
 ET on Aug.
-30, Farmer's Almanac says, but you can use their moonrise calculator to see when it will be visible in your area.
+30, Farmer's Almanac says, but you can use its moonrise calculator to see when it will be visible in your area.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.